_______________________________________________________________

 >After seeing the Selmer Bass I thought this might be interesting and

->stir up some comments.
+>stir up some comments.>Have a great one,

 >Thanks